rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ![check the transaction](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-26.png)

-Click at transaction line or debug button (at right side) to see more details of transaction:
+Click on the transaction line or the debug button (at the right side) to see more details of the transaction:

 ![transaction details](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-27.png)